InspectorCaracal/ConText/README.md

 Phoneme sets are divided by lines.
 If you have an optional consonant place, define a placeholder "blank" character in the list of consonants.

 The first line is your vowels.
-Your second line is your general or mid-word consonants.
-If you have a different set of consonants for the beginning or end of a word, that goes on the next two lines. `Even if you only have one`.
-Just copy your regular consonant line to the one that doesn't get a special case.

-Recap:
-1. Vowels
-2. Consonants
-3. Word-initial consonants
-4. Word-final consonants
+Your second line is your consonants.

 Each phoneme set is divided into a "grapheme" and "weight" pair.
 The grapheme is just how you personally want to represent your phonemes: it could be an IPA character, for example, or it could just be regular letters like "th".
 The weight is a number indicating how likely that phoneme is to show up.
 Higher numbers mean more likely.